 Initially, Kate spent six months working on farms in Yamanashi and Nagano Prefectures, where she picked up knowledge and skills on the locally developed version of permaculture.
-She says during this time she came to appreciate the Japanese attitude towards nature, their intimate connection with the mountains and water, reflected in the indigenous Shinto religion, and in the Zen attitude towards appreciation of beauty in transience.
+During this time she came to appreciate the Japanese attitude towards nature; their intimate connection with the mountains and water, reflected in the indigenous Shinto religion and in the Zen attitude towards appreciation of beauty in transience.
 Inspired, Kate decided to move back to Japan permanently.

 Kate is a regular practitioner of yoga and meditation, and hosts meditation sessions in her home.
 In her free time she also enjoys long bike rides and delving into the techno music scene in Tokyo, where she now lives.

 Kate joined Walk Japan in 2016 and works in the company’s Tokyo Office as a member of the Customer Service team.
 Kate also makes regular trips to Kyushu to assist with the Kunisaki Retreat tour.